Skip to main content

 The following diagram illustrates the architecture:

-• Direct backup to the cloud.
+• The above diagram illustrates a direct backup to the cloud.

 • To back up and restore virtual machines, you have to deploy the Druva backup proxy on the Proxmox Node.
 The Druva backup proxy is the client-side component that detects the virtual machines running on your node and executes the backup and restore requests from the Druva Cloud.